opensearch-project/documentation-website/_benchmark/reference/commands/command-flags.md

 ## randomization-repeat-frequency
 <!-- vale on -->

 Sets what fraction of randomized query values can be repeated.
 Takes values between `0.0` and `1.0`.
 Default is `0.3`.
-Has no effect if `--randomization-enabled` is not used.
+This setting not work when `--randomization-enabled` is not used.

 <!-- vale off -->
 ## randomization-n
 <!-- vale on -->

 Sets how many distinct repeatable pair values are generated for each operation when randomization is used.
 Default is `5000`.
-Has no effect if `--randomization-enabled` is not used.
+This setting does not work when `--randomization-enabled` is not used.